-In the pharmacy services space, Ryan’s experience spans virtually all aspects of the industry, including retail and mail order pharmacy dispensing operations, pharmacy benefit management, patient adherence programs, discounts and promotions, drug utilization review, coordination of insurance benefits, product rebates and administrative fees, group purchasing organizations, usual and customary pricing, prior authorization, formulary issues, patient privacy, medication compounding, and compliance with USP <797>, FDA, and state pharmacy regulations.
+In the pharmacy space, Ryan has advised and defended clients on a wide variety of issues, including retail and mail order pharmacy dispensing operations, pharmacy benefit management, patient adherence programs, discounts and promotions, drug utilization review, coordination of insurance benefits, product rebates and administrative fees, usual and customary pricing, prior authorization, formulary issues, patient privacy, medication compounding, and compliance with USP 797, US Food and Drug Administration (FDA), and state pharmacy regulations.

-In pharmaceutical manufacturing, promotion, and distribution, Ryan’s work includes litigation and investigations arising from alleged off-label promotion, promotional speaker programs, patient assistance programs, reimbursement and other product support, AWP issues, discount safe harbors, and issues arising from the coronavirus (COVID-19) pandemic.
+In pharmaceutical manufacturing, promotion, and distribution, Ryan’s work includes litigation and investigations arising from alleged off-label promotion, promotional speaker programs, patient assistance programs, clinical trials, reimbursement and other product support, and issues arising from the coronavirus (COVID-19) pandemic.

-In complex commercial litigation and class actions, Ryan has defended claims including securities disputes, employment discrimination and retaliation, fraud, breach of contract, professional negligence, trade secrets, breach of fiduciary duty, and unclaimed property disputes.
+In complex commercial and class action matters, Ryan has litigated securities disputes, employment discrimination and retaliation, fraud, breach of contract, professional negligence, trade secrets, breach of fiduciary duty, and unclaimed property disputes.

 Ryan serves on the Philadelphia office hiring committee at Morgan Lewis and on the board of directors of ASAP, a nonprofit organization that develops and supports high-quality after-school activities and resources to empower youth and strengthen communities in Philadelphia.
 Prior to joining Morgan Lewis, Ryan practiced at a national litigation firm in Washington, DC, and served as a law clerk to Judge Anthony J. Scirica of the US Court of Appeals for the Third Circuit.